 Phoebe caught the acting bug very young; from the age of three she created "avant-garde" performances (!) for family and friends dressed as a clown called Tissue Roll Roll.

 Phoebe has trained with the National Youth Theatre, Bristol Old Vic Theatre School (2018) and East 15 Acting School (2016).
-Roles whilst training include Brutus in Julius Caesar, Anne in Separate Tables, Lady Capulet in Romeo & Juliet, Ellen in On The Shore and Anthony in Tiny Dynamite.
+Roles whilst training include Brutus in Julius Caesar, Anne in Separate Tables, Lady Capulet in Romeo & Juliet, Ellen in On The Shore of the Wide World and Anthony in Tiny Dynamite.

 Phoebe performed in NYT’s production of Zigger Zagger at Wilton’s Music Hall and also at the Dorfman Theatre at the National as the Tarot Reader/ Baby in Citizenship as part of the Connections festival.
 In 2018, Phoebe took part in several R&D’s for Pericles at the National Theatre Studios.

 Other roles include Dandini in Cinderella, Dolores in Be My Baby and Miss Framer in Lettice & Lovage (Southwick Players), Cinderella/Queen/Prince in Grimm Tales, and Miss Havisham in Great Expectations (Brighton Little), Susie in Loserville, Miss Darbus in HSM and Madame Thénardier in Les Misérables (Apollo).

 Phoebe has had two of her own pieces performed at Gateways, a regular night of new writing in London, chosen out of over 300.
 She self-performed Can’t Get You Out Of My Head and her piece Apple Juice was presented by other actors.
 In September 2019, Phoebe will be starting a BA in Professional Acting at the renowned Bristol Old Vic Theatre School.